You can submit your records online (preferred), by email or on paper (if you must)

 3. On paper

-If you prefer, you can still send paper records to the relevant Dragonfly Recorder.
+If you prefer, you can still send paper records to the relevant County Dragonfly Recorder.

 You can send your records in a letter, including the same details as listed above or use Odonata Recording Cards (downloadable PDF file).
 A Guide to the Recording Card (downloadable Word document: 35kB) will help with completion.

-Find your local Dragonfly Recorder along with more information about our recording scheme is organised.
+Find your local County Dragonfly Recorder, who can help you with more information about how our recording scheme is organised.